 If your baby is drinking enough (see Is your baby drinking enough milk?), his stools will be liquid or very soft.

 During the first 4 to 6 weeks, your baby may have 3 to 10 bowel movements per day.
 If your baby doesn’t have at least one bowel movement per day, he might not be drinking enough.

 After 4 to 6 weeks, some babies fed with breast milk will have fewer bowel movements even if they are drinking enough (e.g., one bowel movement every 3 to 7 days).
 If your baby is defecating infrequently but the stools remain soft, it is not a problem.

 During the first year, the frequency, consistency, and colour of the stools will vary depending on what your baby is fed.
 You will gradually learn to recognize your child’s normal stools.

-If your baby’s stools suddenly change from soft to liquid, it may be a sign of a transient trouble.
+If your baby’s stools suddenly become more liquid than usual, it may be a sign of a transient trouble (see Diarrhea).
 If your baby is healthy, continue to feed him normally.
 If you think he is sick, call Info-Santé (8-1-1) or consult a health professional.